tamu-thinktank/website/docs/pages/admin/scheduler/README.md

 The Interview Scheduler is the most complex component of the admin system, providing comprehensive tools for managing interview scheduling across multiple interviewers, time slots, and applicants.

+## How the Scheduler Works (Simple Explanation)

+Think of the scheduler like a big calendar grid where each row is a different interviewer and each column represents a day of the week.
+Each cell in this grid represents a 15-minute time slot.

+### The Basic Concept
+- **Time Slots**: Each day is divided into 15-minute chunks from 8:00 AM to 10:00 PM
+- **Interviews**: Each interview takes exactly 45 minutes (3 consecutive 15-minute slots)
+- **Color System**:
+  - Green = Available for interviews
+  - Red = Already has an interview scheduled
+  - Yellow = Interviewer marked as busy
+  - Gray = Outside business hours or weekends

+### What Admins Can Do
+1. **Click and Schedule**: Click on any green slot to schedule an interview
+2. **Mark Busy**: Right-click to mark times when interviewers aren't available
+3. **Bulk Select**: Select multiple slots at once to mark many times busy/available
+4. **View Details**: Click on red slots to see interview information

+### The Smart Features
+- **Conflict Prevention**: System won't let you double-book anyone
+- **Email Magic**: Automatically sends different times to interviewer vs interviewee (15-minute buffer)
+- **Real-time Updates**: Changes appear immediately for all users
+- **Mobile Friendly**: Works on phones and tablets for on-the-go scheduling

 ## Overview

 **Location**: `/src/app/admin/scheduler/`